-Online Presentation Tips
+Online Presentation FAQs

-To join your session, you will click on the link provided on the program, which will be available at 8AM (CST).
+To join your session, you will click on the link provided on the program, which will be available at 8:30AM (CST).
 We recommend you join your Zoom room 5-10 minutes before your session to be sure you can access the link.
 The Zoom host will give you screen-share access and briefly introduce you to begin the session (e.g., the name of the session and presenters' names).
 Then, they will be available for any tech questions or concerns.
 They will also let you know when 5 minutes remain.
 It is up to you and your co-presenter to monitor the chat and moderate any discussion if you choose to allow it though the Zoom host will help as they can.

 We will not be recording the sessions so as to allow a safe(r) space for teachers to share concerns and classroom stories and to protect your intellectual property.